surfinlie/surfinlie.github.io/index.md

+Mathematics at Faculty of Sciences and Technical University of Lisbon.
+Curious about almost everything.
-Student of Mathematics at the University of Lisbon.
-Here I write about mathy stuff I have learnt, it keeps me focused and motivated.
+I'll write about mathy stuff I've learnt, join me in this ride..
-Have funz !